FranchisingThe page was last modified:

 A way of getting started

 Starting a company under a franchise is a quick way of getting started.
-Advantages include a ready-made trademark, training programs and the ability to achieve economies of scale.
-The disadvantage is that your freedom of action as an entrepreneur may be somewhat curtailed.
-You will be obliged to follow the uniform concept.
-You can also expect to put in a lot of work and be firing on all cylinders right from day one.
+Advantages include a ready-made trademark, training programs, and the ability to achieve economies of scale.
+The disadvantage is that your freedom of action as an entrepreneur may be somewhat curtailed as you will be obliged to follow the uniform concept.

 What does it cost?